awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-prereqs.md

 1. For on\-premises servers and VMs, create an IAM service role for a hybrid environment\.

-1. Verify that you are allowing HTTPS \(port 443\) outbound traffic to the Systems Manager endpoints\.

 1. \(Recommended\) Create a VPC endpoint in Amazon Virtual Private Cloud to use with Systems Manager\.

+   If you don't use a VPC, you must configure your managed instances to allow `HTTPS` \(port 443\) outbound traffic to the Systems Manager endpoints\.
+For information, see [\(Optional\) Create a Virtual Private Cloud endpoint\.](setup-create-vpc.md)

-1. On on\-premises servers, VMs, and EC2 instances created from AMIs that are not supplied by AWS, install a Transport Layer Security \(TLS\) certificate\.
+1. On on\-premises servers, VMs, and EC2 instances created from AMIs that are not supplied by AWS, ensure that a Transport Layer Security \(TLS\) certificate is installed\.

 1. For on\-premises servers and VMs, register the machines with Systems Manager through the managed instance activation process\.